KTAGirl/KTA/README.md

 6. Load KTA save file, OR
 7. Start New Game, AND
    1. Design your character (at minimum, set sex to 1, and choose one of the presets included; recommended skin tone is at least 2)
+      + Don't forget to load Sculpt
-   2. (You're now in Live Another Life's Dungeon) Wait until all messages are gone, and plus 1 minute.
+   3. (You're now in Live Another Life's Dungeon) Wait until all messages are gone, and plus 1 minute.
 While at it, click 'Ok' to any messages appearing.
-   3. Save game.
+   4. Save game.
-   4. Load game you just saved, wait until the messages are gone (again), and plus another 1 minute.
+   5. Load game you just saved, wait until the messages are gone (again), and plus another 1 minute.
-   5. ESC->Mod Configuration->MCM Recorder->play KTA->Yes->Ok->Close MCM->Run Recording
+   6. ESC->Mod Configuration->MCM Recorder->play KTA->Yes->Ok->Close MCM->Run Recording
-   6. Wait for 15-20 minutes while replay is in progress (yes, it takes this long 😒 ), until you see "KTA has finished playing", press ok.
+   7. Wait for 15-20 minutes while replay is in progress (yes, it takes this long 😒 ), until you see "KTA has finished playing", press ok.
-   7. Manual post-config (doesn't work from Recorder 😒): ESC->Mod Configuration->SunHelm->Enable, wait until all messages are gone, plus another 1 minute.
+   8. Manual post-config (doesn't work from Recorder 😒): ESC->Mod Configuration->SunHelm->Enable, wait until all messages are gone, plus another 1 minute.
-   8. Save game.
+   9. Save game.
-   9. Load game you just saved
+   10. Load game you just saved
-   10. Go to Mara's statue, and follow the only available options, then go to a bed to the right, sleep.
+   11. Go to Mara's statue, and follow the only available options, then go to a bed to the right, sleep.
-   11. (the following part will be replaced with improving KTA custom start for Live Another Life) You'll find yourself in Bannnered Mare.
+   12. (the following part will be replaced with improving KTA custom start for Live Another Life) You'll find yourself in Bannnered Mare.
-   12. Run all the way outside of the Whiterun gates, save (just in case)
+   13. Run all the way outside of the Whiterun gates, save (just in case)
       - On the way, you're likely to be greeted by Courier.
 Take whatever it gives you, and you can safely ignore it.
    14. Approach Bellamy, you will be force-greeted.
 When having a choice, choose "Of course, Sir, I don't want any trouble".
    15. Wait until you're told that you can recover your posessions